openwanderer/server/README.md

 to install the dependencies.

-To run the demo app you need to install the `jsapi` repository into the same root directory which contains this repository, and then:
+To build the app's front end you need to install the OpenWanderer `jsapi`, which is now available as a package on npm: `openwanderer-jsapi`.
+This is handled using npm:

 ```
 cd js
 npm run build
 ```

-It will be easier to test the demo if the server is installed in the document root, otherwise you will have to set the base path in Slim/PHP.
+It will be easier to test the application if the server is installed in the document root, otherwise you will have to set the base path in Slim/PHP.
 To help with this you might want to configure a site `openwanderer` and setup a virtual host.
 For example see these [Digital Ocean docs](https://www.digitalocean.com/community/tutorials/how-to-set-up-apache-virtual-hosts-on-ubuntu-18-04)

-If you do this and setup a site with a name of e.g. `openwanderer` you should be able to view the demo via:
+If you do this and setup a site with a name of e.g. `openwanderer` you should be able to view the application via:

 `http://openwanderer/`